1. Use a comma before the conjunction (and, for, but, or, nor, so) that joins the two independent clauses in a compound sentence.

 Examples: In order to be successful, one must learn to write well.

-After she learned the rules for using commas,
+After she learned the rules for using commas, her grades improved.

 Her grades improved after she learned to use commas correctly.